Filler questions and answers

 - As before any medical treatment, a consultation and an examination are required to determine the exact findings.
 Making a diagnosis in the field of plastic and aesthetic surgery requires appropriate training and professional experience.

-- Often the combination of different procedures leads to the best possible result (for example microneedling, therapy with platelet gel, neuromodulator substance).
+- Often the combination of different procedures leads to the best possible result (for example microneedling, therapy with own blood, muscle relaxant).
 In some cases, completely different treatment techniques are required (for example, autologous fat injection, tightening operations, silicone implants).
 Knowledge and experience of these techniques are important in order to be able to advise you correctly.

 - Scientific training and constant updating of knowledge are necessary for a careful consideration of different medical treatment methods.